 If you’re more into the old-fashioned, no-frills vibe then you’ll get a dictionary definition greasy spoon Full English from The Regency Cafe in Pimlico (which has been serving them since 1946), and E Pellicci in Bethnal Green, which first opened in 1900, and’s been owned by the same family ever since.

 If you want a Full English that tips the scales of refinement all the way to the other extreme, then you should head to Berners Tavern – its version is served up with all the Jason Atherton-esque attention to detail that you’d expect from a Jason Atherton restaurant, filling the plate with the likes of Dingley Dell pork sausage, Stornaway black pudding, and Borough Market sourdough toast.
 And one final curve-ball?
 Try the English Breakfast udon bowl at Koya Soho, where they slip egg, bacon and shiitake mushroom into the Japanese staple.

 Bakeries are having something of a moment in London right now.
 Toklas, a new restaurant on the Strand from the founders of Frieze, has paired its retro Mediterranean restaurant with a fully fledged bakery, serving such breakfast delights as hazelnut frangipane brioche and spiced rice pudding quince croissants.
 If you’re looking for something to eat on the go, Flor recently moved into Spa Terminus Market as a fully fledged bakery, hawking twice-baked almond croissants loaded with frangipane and brown butter cakes.

-Other contenders in the class include the nearby Bread Ahead, who literally teach people how to make top-shelf pastry, Stoke Newington’s excellent Jolene, perennial favourites St John, and the creative birch sap croissants from HIDE, which come with an actual tree branch sticking out of them.
+Other contenders in the class include Bread Ahead, who literally teach people how to make top-shelf pastry, Stoke Newington’s excellent Jolene, perennial favourites St John, and the creative birch sap croissants from HIDE, which come with an actual tree branch sticking out of them.
 (Don’t worry though, they aren’t too sticky.)

 See this?
 This is the French toast at Local Hero in Fulham.
 It’s made with a fat, fluffy brick of brioche that’s been decorated with fruit, cinnamon and mascarpone, and it’s every bit as delicious as it looks.